AlexisLasselin/Algosup-Moonshot-Project/MoonshotReport.md

 #### Manual Tests Performed

-- Live gesture classification using pre-trained model.
+- Live gesture classification using a pre-trained model.
 - Accuracy observed under different lighting conditions and hand positions.
 - Real-time responsiveness and latency evaluated visually.

-These tests provided basic feedback on the model’s strengths and limitations, but did not involve quantitative validation or reproducible benchmarks.
+These tests provided basic feedback on the model’s strengths and limitations but did not involve quantitative validation or reproducible benchmarks.

 ### 2. Planned Testing Types